uibk-dps-teaching/ps_cpp_2020/assignment1/README.md

 ### `lit checkout`

 This resets the state of all files to the given commit's state.
-All un-commited changes are dropped upon checkout.
+All un-committed changes are dropped upon checkout.

 If no commit is specified, reset the current state to the currently checked out commit.